rickellis/Arch-Linux-Install-Guide/README.md

 ### Zero the hard drive with random data

 Not really necessary, but I like knowing that I'm using a drive with no data.
+Here's how to do it using dd:

 	dd if=/dev/urandom of=/dev/sd* status=progress

+Or if you're paranoid you can use a multi-pass tool like shred;

+	shred -vfz -n 5 /dev/sd*

+__IMPORTANT:__ _Make sure you are pointing to the partition you want to overwrite.
+The above are just examples_

 ### Partition the drive
 There are a number of tools available.
 This is how to do it using parted.

 __NOTE:__ _Since we're using LVM we only need two drive partitions.
-The first is a boot partition (If you're dual booting with Windows then you will aready have a boot partition that can be shared with your Linux installation, so you can skip creating it), the second is the root partition where our LVM will live._
+The first is a boot partition (If you're dual booting with Windows then you will already have a boot partition that can be shared with your Linux installation, so you can skip creating it), the second is the root partition where our LVM will live._

 	parted /dev/sda
 	(parted) mklabel gpt